Tara S. (ladymcfadey) reviewed The Kind Diet: A Simple Guide to Feeling Great, Losing Weight, and Saving the Planet on + 85 more book reviews

 one of my many veg books EVER!!!!!!

-theatregal86 avatar reviewed The Kind Diet: A Simple Guide to Feeling Great, Losing Weight, and Saving the Planet on + 9 more book reviews
+theatregal86 reviewed The Kind Diet: A Simple Guide to Feeling Great, Losing Weight, and Saving the Planet on + 9 more book reviews

 Detailed (or at least long) review: